AjjMC/ajjgui/README.md

 > [!IMPORTANT]
 > When this functionality is used in block entity GUIs, it causes the block above to be removed.

-## Porting GUIs to Players

-Compiled GUIs can create copies for specific players. ``/function ajjgui:__port {player:<player_uuid>,id:<gui_id>}`` ports the nearest GUI to a player, to be accessed using ``/function ajjgui:__open {player:<player_uuid>,id:<gui_id>}``.
-Both commands receive two macro arguments: a player UUID "player", as an Int array, and a GUI ID "id", different for each GUI of the same player.
-The UUID of the executing player is instead used with ``/function ajjgui:__portself {id:<gui_id>}`` and ``/function ajjgui:__openself {id:<gui_id>}``, which only require a GUI ID.

-#### Example

-1. A mapmaker compiles a GUI for a settings menu at coordinates ``10`` ``10`` ``10``.
-It is intended for each player in the map to have their own settings menu.
-The following command can be used to port instances of this GUI to all online players.
-A single underscore is used to hide command feedback:

-    ```
-    /execute positioned 10 10 10 as @a run function ajjgui:_portself {id:"settings"}
-    ```

-    Then, a player can open their own GUI with:

-    ```
-    /function ajjgui:_openself {id:"settings"}
-    ```

-2. By specifying a UUID, offline players can be targeted, and a player can be allowed to open someone else's GUI.
-For example, the UUID of the player "Ajj" is ``[I; -1547620582, -1960489320, -1638997249, 1765947055]``.
-The following command can be used to port the nearest GUI to Ajj.
-A single underscore is used to hide command feedback:

-    ```
-    /function ajjgui:_port {player:[I;-1547620582,-1960489320,-1638997249,1765947055],id:"settings"}
-    ```

-    Then, a player can open Ajj's GUI with:

-    ```
-    /function ajjgui:_open {player:[I;-1547620582,-1960489320,-1638997249,1765947055],id:"settings"}
-    ```

-> [!NOTE]
-> There is a persistent actionbar prompt instructing the user to open their inventory to view the chest boat menu and dismount to cancel.
-This can be modified or removed using the ``ajjgui:data prompt`` SNBT.

-> [!IMPORTANT]
-> These chest boats have an interaction entity surrounding their hitbox and preventing other players from accessing them.
-If other players come close enough to bypass this, the chest boat is removed (and the user needs to reopen the GUI).
-These measures are essential in ensuring that GUIs can only be accessed by their specified player.

 ## Running GUI Commands and Accessing Data

 ### Read-Only Data